 - As far as hair and beards go, you can have long hair and a big beard, just make sure that it is neat and trimmed.
 You do not want to show up to jury selection looking like you just got back from a month-long camping trip.

 At the end of the day, dress conservatively in business casual attire and you will be fine.
-Jury duty is annoying sure, but if you dress smartly and comfortably then it will go by much quicker.
+Jury duty can be an interruption in your daily routine but dressing comfortably and fulfilling your civic duty will help time pass by.

 1. What do I wear to jury duty?